-Michael Brady, MD, an Infectious Diseases specialist at Nationwide Children’s Hospital, answers this common question from primary care providers.
+Matthew Washam, MD, MPH, an Infectious Diseases specialist at Nationwide Children’s Hospital, answers this common question from primary care providers.

 Research suggests swapping out wire sizes may solve the problem of k-wire bouncing in pediatric patients with oblique supracondylar humerus fractures.